Home > NTFS for Mac Tips

 If it has no issues in Safe Mode, you'll know that certain third-party software is preventing your NTFS drive from mounting.

-Now that you have a rough idea about your NTFS drive's current status; you can choose the appropriate solutions to resolve it.
+Now that you have a rough idea about your NTFS drive's current status; you can choose the appropriate solutions to fix NTFS not working on Mac:

 • Solution 1: Use iBoysoft NTFS for Mac to mount or repair your NTFS drive